 - Low back pain.
 Several studies suggest capsaicin cream can reduce lower back pain.

-A few studies suggest that cayenne supplements may help suppress appetite and help people fell full.
-But not all studies agree, and they have either looked at cayenne or capsaicin combined with other ingredients, making it impossible to tell whether capsaicin itself was responsible for any weight loss.
+A few studies suggest that cayenne supplements may help suppress appetite and help people feel full.
+But not all studies agree.
+And they have either looked at cayenne or capsaicin combined with other ingredients, making it impossible to tell whether capsaicin itself was responsible for any weight loss.
 More studies are needed.

 - In extremely diluted homeopathic formulations, capsaicin may help treat ear infections (otitis media).

 - One well-designed study found that capsaicin may help treat heartburn.
 But more research is needed.